loyjoy/academy/basic/design/branding/branding.md

 ### Chat preview

-Use the chat preview above your chat bubble to excite your customers to click on your experience.
+Use the chat preview above your chat bubble to excite and motivate your customers to click on your experience.
 You can also offer up to three quick replies in your chat preview.
 Your customers can use these to jump into another experience or to a process module.

 ### Chat bubble

 Click on the Chat bubble to the left to customise your chat bubble image, the chat bubble position or choose an animation.
-A little hint from us: We also support  moving Gifs as Chat bubbles!
+A little *hint* from us: We also support moving Gifs as Chat bubbles!

 ### Call to action

 A call to action can be a powerful tool to  animate your customers to engage with your chatbot.
-Insert a call to action image that will show up left to your chat bubble.
+Insert a call to action image in the recommended size that will show up left to your chat bubble.